Dexamethasone eye drops are usually prescribed by an eye specialist.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Maxidex®; Alcon Laboratories (UK) Limited, The electronic Medicines Compendium.
-Dated August 2014.
+Manufacturer's PIL, Maxidex®; Novartis Pharmaceuticals UK Limited, The electronic Medicines Compendium.
+Dated May 2017.